Transpoze/F1tenth/README.md

 # SML_summerproject

-A ROS-package developed during summer 2017 for localization and control of the F1Tenth car.
+A ROS-package developed during summer 2017 for localization and control of the F1Tenth car with NVIDIA Jetson TK1.